 We stop in one of the small, quaint towns along the way for lunch (own cost), making our way into the game-rich Kruger Park in the afternoon.

-Upon arrival at Skukuza camp your safari guide will help you check into your budget Kruger Park bungalow accommodation within this top national park.
+Upon arrival at Berg-en-Dal camp your safari guide will help you check into your budget Kruger Park bungalow accommodation within this top national park.

 All of the Kruger camps are fenced in to protect visitors from the predators found in this Big Five game park.
-Your safari guide will inform you of the game drive departure times and provide a brief orientation of the facilities at Skukuza camp, which features dining facilities, a shop, Internet cafe and swimming pools.
-After settling in at Kruger’s most popular rest camp we embark on our first thrilling game viewing drive into the African bush in search of the abundant wildlife inhabiting this vast Big Five national park.
+Your safari guide will inform you of the game drive departure times and provide a brief orientation of the facilities at Berg-en-Dal Rest Camp, which features dining facilities, a shop, internet cafe and swimming pool.
+After settling in at the scenic rest camp we embark on our first thrilling game viewing drive into the African bush in search of the abundant wildlife inhabiting this vast Big Five national park.

-The late afternoon game drives in Kruger usually depart from Skukuza between 2:30 and 3:00pm and take about three or four hours depending on the success of the game sightings.
-The exciting Kruger game drive ends back at Skukuza rest camp before the gates close for the night.
+The late afternoon game drives in Kruger usually depart from Berg-en-Dal, between 2:30 and 3:00pm and take about three or four hours depending on the success of the game sightings.
+The exciting Kruger game drive ends back at Berg-en-Dal Rest Camp, before the gates close for the night.
 The sunset drive is conducted in a Kruger Park vehicle with a SAN Park’s game ranger.
 This is not a private game drive and children under six years are not allowed.
 Sunset drives are a prime time for spotting and photographing wildlife action in the African bush, as well as sighting nocturnal animals.

 Back at our Kruger rest camp there will be some free time before our three course dinner, which is served at the open-air dining facility shown to you by the field guide earlier today.
 Dinner will be the hearty culinary delight of a traditional South African meal, giving you a taste of truly South African cuisine, prepared by your hostess.
 This fine local meal includes complimentary South African wine, or alternatives such as soft drinks, bottled water or beer can be purchased at the camp's shop.
 After dinner you are free to retire or relax around the camp fire recounting the wildlife adventures of your first day of game viewing in Kruger Park, one of Africa’s best game reserves.